French Airport Tax

 Obligations under the Airport Tax?

 Tax liability arises when boarding the aircraft.
 Regulated aircraft operators must:

-- declare TA by the last day of the month following the end of the accounting period.
+- declare and pay TA by the last day of the month following the end of the accounting period.
 The default return cycle is monthly but can be quarterly if the annual TA liability is below € 12,000.00.
 Otherwise, you have to declare and pay TA on a monthly basis.